Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

->4.
-How much resources have you used running these tests?
-From the Quota Details view of the console >determine the non-zero resource quotas (Daily quota different from 0%).
-Explain each with a sentence. >To get a sense of everything that is measured click on Show resources not in use.

 >5.
 Let’s suppose you become suspicious that the algorithm for the automatic scaling of instances is not >working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the >console would you use to detect this failure?

 The measures we could use to suspect a failure in the algorithm could be :

-TODO Reformat that stuff

-Instance Group Metrics: Navigate to the "Instance Groups" section in the Google Cloud Console and monitor metrics such as CPU utilization, memory usage, and request count for your instance group.
-Spikes or drops in these metrics can indicate potential issues with scaling.
+- Instances number: Spikes or drops in these metrics can indicate potential issues with scaling.

-Autoscaler Logs: Check the logs related to autoscaling events in the Logging section of the console.
-Look for any errors or warnings indicating failed scaling actions, delays, or unexpected behavior.

-Autoscaler Policy: Review the autoscaling policy configured for your instance group.
-Ensure that the scaling triggers, such as CPU utilization or HTTP load balancing utilization, are set appropriately.
-You can adjust these triggers based on your application's requirements and traffic patterns.

-Resource Utilization: Monitor overall resource utilization across your project, including CPU, memory, and network usage.
+- Resource Utilization: Overall resource utilization across the project, including CPU, memory, and network usage.
 Anomalies in resource    utilization may indicate scaling issues or inefficiencies.

-Stackdriver Monitoring: Utilize Stackdriver Monitoring to create custom dashboards and charts for tracking relevant metrics, such as instance count, CPU utilization, and request latency.
-Set up alerting policies to notify you of abnormal behavior or threshold breaches.

-Cost Analysis: Analyze the cost breakdown for your project to identify any unexpected increases in costs associated with instances or other resources.
+- Cost Analysis: Analyze the cost breakdown for your project to identify any unexpected increases in costs associated with instances or other resources.
 Over-provisioning or inefficient scaling can lead to higher-than-expected costs.

-Health Checks: Ensure that health checks are configured correctly for your instance group.
-Monitor the health status of individual instances and check for any instances that are failing health checks, which may impact scaling decisions.
+- Instance Count: Monitoring the number of instances running at any given time can help identify if the algorithm is creating too many or too few instances.

+- Response Time: Monitoring response times for specific tasks or operations can help identify if the algorithm is creating instances that are slow to respond or taking too long to complete tasks.